Spin-polarized current in non-collinear antiferromagnets

-While spintronics has traditionally focused on FM and non-magnetic materials, in the past few years also antiferromagnetic (AFM) materials have attracted a considerable interest.
+While spintronics has traditionally utilized FM and non-magnetic materials, in the past few years also antiferromagnetic (AFM) materials have attracted a considerable interest.
 AFMs offer some unique advantages compared to FMs, but are much less explored (see reviews \cite{Macdonald2011,Jungwirth2015,Baltz2016}).
 AFMs have a very fast dynamics, which allows for switching on ps timescale \cite{Gomonay2016,Roy2016,Kimel2004}.
 Furthermore, there exists a wide range of AFM materials, including many insulators and semiconductors, multiferroics \cite{Eerenstein2006} and superconductors \cite{Lu2015}.
 Utilizing (and also studying) AFMs is difficult, largely because the magnetic order in AFMs is hard to detect and to manipulate.
-Recently, electrical detection \cite{Park2011,Fina2014,Wang2014,Kriegner2016,Wadley2016} and manipulation of the AFM order has been demonstrated \cite{Zelezny14,Wadley2016}, however, both detection and manipulation still remain challenging from a practical point of view.